Priesthood (LDS Church)

-In the Church of Jesus Christ of Latter-day Saints (LDS Church), the priesthood is the power and authority to act in the name of God for the salvation of humankind.
+In the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest denomination in the Latter Day Saint movement, the priesthood is the power and authority to act in the name of God for the salvation of humankind.
 Male members of the church who meet standards of worthy behavior and church participation are generally ordained to specific offices within the priesthood.

 Divisions

 The priesthood authority is divided into two divisions or "orders": the Melchizedek priesthood and the Aaronic priesthood.
 The Melchizedek priesthood encompasses all priesthood authority; the Aaronic priesthood is therefore an appendage or subdivision of the Melchizedek priesthood.

 Requirements for ordination

 The Aaronic priesthood is conferred upon male church members beginning at age eleven by the laying on of hands by men who hold either an office in the Melchizedek priesthood or the office of priest in the Aaronic priesthood.
 Ordination to the priesthood is based on the recipient's personal moral worthiness and church participation without regard to education or other socioeconomic status, and, since 1978, without regard to race.
 (Previously, most members of black African descent were excluded from priesthood ordination.)
 To receive the Melchizedek priesthood in the church today, the recipient must hold the Aaronic priesthood and be at least 18 years old.
 Some special cases may not permit initial or continuing ordination, such as children living with a same-sex couple.

-If an adult man joins the LDS Church, he may first have the Aaronic priesthood conferred upon him.
+If a worthy adult man joins the LDS Church, he may first have the Aaronic priesthood conferred upon him.
 After a period of time (usually about one year), the man may have the Melchizedek priesthood conferred upon him.